 Gray - at least one interface unknown (none unavailable)

 Note that active Zabbix agent items do not affect host availability.

 |Agent encryption||Encryption status for connections to the host is displayed:

 PSK - using pre-shared key

 Cert - using certificate

 |Info||Error information (if any) regarding the host is displayed.|

 |Tags||Tags of the host, with macros unresolved.|

 To configure a new host, click on the Create host button in the top right-hand corner.
-To import a host from an XML file, click on the Import button in the top right-hand corner.
+To import a host from a YAML, XML, or JSON file, click on the Import button in the top right-hand corner.

 Buttons below the list offer some mass-editing options: